Wildcat Campus Visit Program

-The Office of Enrollment Management oversees recruitment of new students, academic advising, student disability services, career assessment and student success monitoring.
+The Office of Enrollment Management oversees the recruitment of new students, academic advising, student disability services, career assessment, and student success monitoring.

-The office staff also assists with new student orientation, registration and testing services.
-We provide a connection to resources here at Bishop State, and the community that will aid in your total success.
-Our objective is to assist you in a great Bishop State experience from start to finish; with the goal of meeting the needs of all of our students while helping them prepare for graduation, a career and or transition to a four-year college.
+The office staff also assists with new student orientation, registration, and testing services.
+We provide a connection to resources here at Bishop State and the community that will aid in your total success.
+Our objective is to assist you in a great Bishop State experience from start to finish; with the goal of meeting the needs of all of our students while helping them prepare for graduation, a career, or transition to a four-year college.

 Within the Office of Enrollment Management our team of recruiters, academic advisors, and student success coaches, along with our faculty and staff are excited about your decision to enroll at Bishop State Community College, “A Great Place to Start”!

 Please contact one of our team members below or email firstname.lastname@example.org.
 Our offices are located in the Academic Success and Progress Center (ASAP) on the second level of the Delchamps Student Life Complex Center.
 We welcome walk-ins, but to ensure the best student service, please contact us to arrange your one-on-one appointment today.

 Learning Assistance Center

 Welcome, Wildcats!
 I am Justin Cooley, Director of the Learning Assistance Center, located on our Main Campus.
 The Center provides a variety of academic support activities to help you improve skills in various content areas.